The ALICE experiment: a journey through QCD: The quark--gluon plasma and its properties

 ALICE has also studied the rapidity dependence of in-medium heavy-quark energy loss using muons from heavy-flavour hadron decays in the rapidity interval $2.5 < y < 4$.
 Figure~\ref{Fig:HFleptons}, top panel, shows the \pT\,-differential \RAA\ of muons ($2.5 < y <4$)~\cite{ALICE:2020sjb} and electrons ($\vert y \vert < 0.8$)~\cite{Acharya:2019mom} from heavy-flavour hadron decays in 0-10\% central Pb--Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV.
 The magnitude of suppression is similar at forward and midrapidity, within uncertainties.
 This shows that heavy quarks experience in-medium energy loss over a wide rapidity interval.
 The similar magnitude of suppression does not necessarily correspond to similar energy loss, however, since the shape of \pT-spectrum also influences the suppression~\cite{Prado:2019ste}.
 The calculation based on the MC@sHQ+EPOS2 transport model~\cite{Nahrgang:2013xaa,Nahrgang:2013saa} agrees with data at both central and forward rapidity.
 Figure~\ref{Fig:HFleptons}, bottom panel, compares the measured \RAA\ of forward muons from heavy-flavour hadron decay to calculations based on two configurations of the MC@sHQ+EPOS2: (i) energy loss from both medium-induced gluon radiation and collisional processes, or (ii) collisional energy loss only.
 Both calculations agree with the data, though the configuration with both collisional and radiative energy loss is closer to the data for $\pT > 10$~\gev{}, indicating the importance of radiative processes in the high-\pT\ region.

 \paragraph{\textbf{\textit {Interplay of inclusive jets and hadrons.}}}

 As discussed in Sec.~\ref{sec:QGPJets}, high-\pT\ hadrons and reconstructed jets explore different aspects of jet quenching: hadrons are sensitive principally to energy loss in the hardest branch of the jet shower, while jets, which subtend an area approximately $\pi{R^2}$ for jet resolution parameter $R$, are sensitive more broadly to modification of the shower.
 A comprehensive understanding of jet quenching requires measurements of both high-\pT\ hadrons and reconstructed jets, with the latter spanning significant range in \pTjet\ and $R$.
-In this section inclusive jet measurements are discussed and compared to the inclusive hadron measurements presented in Sec.~\ref{sec:ElossHadrons}.
+In this section, measurements of inclusive jets after a statistical subtraction of the underlying event are discussed and compared to the inclusive hadron measurements presented in Sec.~\ref{sec:ElossHadrons}.

 Figure~\ref{Fig:RAAhadronsjets} shows \RAA\ in central \PbPb\ collisions at \sqrtsNN~=~5.02 TeV for inclusive jets with $R=$ 0.4, together with charged hadrons.
 Jet \RAA\ exhibits larger suppression than hadrons at the same \pT, with the ALICE jet spectrum extending down to $\pT = 60$ GeV/$c$.
 At higher \pT\, the ALICE~\cite{Acharya:2019jyg} and ATLAS~\cite{Aaboud:2018twu} jet data are consistent, and show slowly increasing \RAA\ with increasing \pT.